-POLICY HS1 - NEW HOUSING DEVELOPMENT IN MUNSTONE AND SHELWICK
+POLICY HS2 - NEW HOUSING DEVELOPMENT IN MUNSTONE AND SHELWICK

-New housing development to meet local needs will be supported within or adjacent to the settlement boundaries of Munstone (Figure 7) and Shelwick (Figure 8) when it is appropriate and proportionate to the size, role and function of the villages.
-To ensure this is managed appropriately proposals must satisfy the following criteria:
+New housing development to meet local needs will be supported within the settlement boundaries of Munstone (Figure 7) and Shelwick (Figure 8) when it is appropriate and proportionate to the size, role and function of the villages.
+New housing development will be supported adjacent to and outside the settlement boundaries of Munstone and Shelwick where it delivers rural exceptions housing in accordance with Core Strategy Policy H2 and where it is evidenced through a local housing needs assessment.

+To ensure this is managed appropriately proposals must satisfy the following criteria, they:

 - a.
-Be within or immediately adjacent to the settlement boundary of the villages; - b.
-Be a small-scale development of a small number of homes; - c.
-Cumulatively such development does not lead to the erosion of the villages' existing character and setting; - d.
-Re-uses previously developed land, where possible; - e.
-It enhances the character of the area: - f.
-It will not lead to isolated homes, detached from the settlement boundary in the open countryside; - g.
-The proposed homes are of high-quality sustainable design appropriate to their surrounding context; and - h.
-They protect and enhance the surrounding environment and rural landscape: - i.
-The proposed homes will not adversely impact existing agricultural or commercial activity.
+Are small-scale development of a small number of homes; - b.
+Cumulatively do not lead to the erosion of the villages' existing character and setting; - c.
+Re-use previously developed land, where possible; - d.
+Enhances the character of the area; - e.
+Are of high-quality sustainable design appropriate to their surrounding context; - f.
+Protect and enhance the surrounding environment and rural landscape; and - g.
+The proposed homes will not be adversely impacted by existing agricultural or commercial activity.

-POLICY HS2 - NEW HOUSING DEVELOPMENT IN HOLMER
+POLICY HS3 - NEW HOUSING DEVELOPMENT IN HOLMER

 Within the settlement boundary for Holmer (Figure 9) new housing development will be supported.
 Development outside of this boundary will be considered to be in the open countryside and will be assessed against Policy RA3 of the Herefordshire Local Plan Core Strategy 2011-2031.
-The proposed homes will not adversely impact existing agricultural or commercial activity.

-Development sites within the settlement boundary for Holmer may be adversely impacted by road traffic noise from the A49 and A4103.
-The design and layout of such sites must take into account the acoustic environment with a view to mitigating any adverse effects of road traffic noise.
+The proposed homes will not be adversely impacted by existing agricultural or commercial activity.
+The design and layout of sites must take into account the acoustic environment with a view to mitigating any adverse effects of road traffic noise.